Inpatient Rehab in Wilmington, North Carolina

 • Want to Focus Completely on Recovery

-Medical care is recommended for individuals who need help with overwhelming feelings, sadness, and hopelessness.
-Individuals who need IP for mental health are:
+Medical care may be recommended for individuals who need help with overwhelming feelings, sadness, anxiety, depression, trauma symptoms, or emotional instability.
+Individuals who need IP for mental health may:

 • Need Round-The-Clock Monitoring and Medical Care